 It provides direction for the allocation of land use, provision of municipal services and facilities, and preparation of regulatory by-laws to control the development and use of land.
 These types of policies are considered necessary to promote orderly urban growth and compatibility among land uses.

-Council will revise its Official Plan every five years to ensure that it conforms to provincial plans; takes into account matters of provincial interest; and is consistent with provincial policy statements.
-London is currently conducting its review as ReTHINK.
+Council will revise its Official Plan every ten years to ensure that it conforms to provincial plans; takes into account matters of provincial interest; and is consistent with provincial policy statements.
+London has recently completed its review of The London Plan.
+On December 28, 2016, the Province approved The London Plan with modifications.
+Click on the link below to view a copy of the Notice of Decision issued by the Province on December 20, 2017.